-MBA 664 - Strategic Staffing
+MBA 664 - Strategic Staffing Prerequisite: MBA 661

 This course provides a study of the requirements of effective strategic staffing in the areas of recruitment, placement, and selection.
 It describes an in-depth analysis of the statistical concepts, techniques, and tools utilized by HR managers to effectively and efficiently recruit and select individuals in an organizational setting.
 Theories, principles, and the legal aspects involved in the recruitment process will also be addressed.
-The use of recruitment forecasting tools (such as regression and time-series) for workforce planning will be addressed.
+The use of recruitment forecasting tools (such as regression and time-series) for workforce planning will be

-MBA 668 - International Human Resource Management
+MBA 668 - International Human Resource Management Prerequisite: MBA 651